sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-math/README.md

 3 % 2 === 1
 ```

-This seemingly-obscure operator has a few uses, but the most common one is telling whether something is even/odd, doing something every third item, and so on.
+Modulo has a few uses, but the most common one is telling whether something is even/odd, doing something every third item, and so on.

 ```js
 const someNumber = 42